pyrohost/pyrodactyl/README.md

 ## Local Development on Windows

 pyrodactyl is the world's first Pterodactyl panel that can be developed and run locally (with Wings) on Windows machines through [Vagrant](https://www.vagrantup.com/).

-You will need a working installation of Vagrant, the latest LTS version of NodeJS, the latest version of npm, the latest version of [Turbo](https://turbo.build), and the latest version of pnpm to properly run pyro.
-Once you have verified you have Vagrant, NodeJS, npm, Turbo and pnpm installed, you can follow the steps below:
+Verify you have met the prerequisites above, then follow the steps below.

 1. Clone the pyrodactyl panel repository
 2. Run `npm i` to install all the packages necessary.